support@mavrtr.com

 3. Use the hook verbatim as your first line (video script or static headline).

-The ad strength score on the dashboard
+The ad-strength badge on the dashboard